kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > localStorage to store credentials so these persist across pages.
 This also allowed us to add an authentication guard to non-login pages, so indexing a route without authentication is cleaner.
 > - (2024/10/30) Decided to create a ProfileInfo model to store an accounts profile information since these values are only ever changed by the user and aesthetic
 > - (2024/10/31) Decided to use an md5 library to hash passwords so they are not stored in plaintext by our backend.
+> - (2024/11/2) Using the Cloudinary API for creating and storing image links in the cloud for profile images.
 > - (2024/11/5) Determine rank first by moneyFunded, then use the number of needsFunded, then consider whoever made the most recent donation to be a better rank
 > - (2024/11/5) Changed admin loggin functionality.
 Password is now required, and set to "adm1n!".
 > - (2024/11/6) User level-up no longer requires an account age factor because the focus should be more on the amount of money funded than the amount of time it took for a user to do it